IronShield-Tech/ironshield-docs/docs/intro.md

 # Getting Started

-Welcome to **IronShield** - the next-generation security platform designed to protect your applications and APIs from sophisticated threats.
+Welcome to **IronShield** - an advanced open source and self-hostable security platform designed to protect your applications and APIs from sophisticated threats.

 ## What is IronShield?